 Aussie Broadband is also one of the few providers to offer discounted deals on data caps, saving you from paying for unlimited if you don't need it.

 The proof is in the plan widget.
 Take a look below at some of the very cheapest Aussie Broadband and Telstra NBN plans and you'll notice a list of options that skew towards Aussie.

 Technically speaking, both providers offer no-contract plans exclusively.
 But there’s a catch.

-Aussie Broadband, on the other hand, has no hidden fees at all.
+Aussie Broadband, on the other hand, has no hidden fees.
 Unless you do decide to opt for its recommended modem, you will only ever be asked to pay the monthly connection fee.
-And if you do, you pay for it upfront on your first or next bill.
+And if you do want a modem, you pay for it upfront on your first or next bill.

 The better deal depends on your circumstances.
-Ultimately, the fact that Telstra lets you pay the modem off over time could be a good thing but at the same time, you should be able to refuse a modem if you don’t need one.
+Ultimately, the fact that Telstra lets you pay the modem off over time could be a good thing but at the same time, you should be able to bring your own modem if you want to.

-As the largest telco in Australia, Telstra has the infrastructure in place to deliver some of the fastest and most reliable NBN speeds available.
-But compared to Aussie Broadband, we're talking a speed difference of a few megabits-per-second (Mbps), which isn't enough to justify the steep premium you pay for Telstra.
+As the largest telco in Australia, Telstra has the infrastructure in place to deliver some of the most reliable NBN speeds available.
+But compared to Aussie Broadband, we're talking a speed difference of a few Mbps-- not enough to justify Telstra's premium price.

 Still not sure?
 Dig into our reviews or Aussie Broadband and Telstra NBN to help you make up your mind.